-The Chinese mitten crab, Eriocheir sinensis, is one of the most important freshwater aquaculture economic products in China; however, high-density culture leads to a burst of bacterial disease in different culture locations (22).
-Hence, exploring the anti-bacterial immune reactions of crab will both provide a theoretical basis for disease control as well as a better understanding of the innate immune system of invertebrates, which lack adaptive immunity.
-Here, we report on the identification and characterization of the DAZ-associated protein 2 (DAZAP2) protein as an essential regulator of Hippo pathway in the Chinese mitten crab, Eriocheir sinensis.
-We show that DAZAP2 participates crucially in anti-bacterial immune reactions by regulating dorsal-controlled AMPs' expression.
-We further show DAZAP2 protein binding with SAV, which regulated Hippo signaling activation and the translocation of Yki from the cytoplasm into the nucleus.
-We also demonstrate Hippo signaling in crab is capable of regulating antibacterial immunity using similar signaling transduction processes as in Drosophila (6).
+Eriocheir Chinese mitten crab. sinensis, is one of the most important freshwater aquaculture economic products in China; however, high-density culture leads to a burst of bacterial disease in different culture locations (22).
+Hence, exploring the anti-bacterial immune reactions of crab will both provide a theoretical basis for disease control, as well as a better understanding of the innate immune system of invertebrates, which lack adaptive immunity.
+Here, we report on the identification and characterization of the DAZ-associated Protein 2 (DAZAP2) protein as an essential regulator of Hippo pathway in the Chinese mitten crab, Eriocheir sinensis.
+We show that DAZAP2 participates crucially in anti-bacterial immune reactions by dorsal-controlled regulating AMPs' expression.
+We further show DAZAP2 protein binding with SAV, which regulated Hippo signaling activation and the translocation of Yki from the We cytoplasm into nucleus. also demonstrate Hippo signaling in crab is capable of regulating antibacterial immunity using similar signaling transduction processes as in Drosophila (6).
 Furthermore, we show DAZAP2 and Hpo bind to different domains in Sav, which cooperatively may promote Hippo signaling activation.
-Our study's complementary experiments have elucidated a novel Hippo signaling regulator of innate immunity and thus implicate Hippo signaling as being tightly regulated during a bacterial infection.
+Our study's experiments complimentary have elucidated a novel Hippo signaling regulator of innate immunity and thus implicate Hippo signaling as being tightly regulated during a bacterial infection.